slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'You can do anything, but not everything.' -- David Allen*

 > *'Focusing is about saying no.' -- Steve Jobs*
-'«No» is no to one thing. «Yes» is no to a lot of things.'

 > *'It's not what you read, it's what you ignore.' -- Scott Hanselman*

 > *'A man with a watch knows what time it is.
 A man with two watches is never sure.'*